 The North Country Children’s Museum’s Class Series and Vacation Camps offer kids unique, interactive STEAM activities led by NCCM educators and university faculty.
 These drop-off programs are held at our location in downtown Potsdam.
-Space is limited to 10 children per session.
+Space is limited to 12 children per session.
 Members receive a 10% discount.
 Contact us about scholarships.

-Register here for April Break Science Camp
+Register here for Fall Classes

 For More Info Contact: